 Beach House Cafe – down on Mudeford Sandbank is this little cafe, which had a couple of gluten free options when we visited (quinoa salad and some lighter seafood dishes) so might be worth checking out for lunch although I would not rely on it.
 The little shop next to the cafe had a few gluten free snacks on sale.

 Frieda’s Afternoon Tea Bus – we didn’t take the trip ourselves, but I have read about this bus (which offers gluten free afternoon tea option).
 It loops to Bournemouth from Hengistbury Head – could be a perfect little outing, especially if the weather isn’t good.

 Other Gluten Free New Forest and Hampshire recommendations – not tried and tested by me yet…

-Offbeet Restaurant at Chesapeake Mills – a fully gluten free and vegan restaurant
+Offbeet Restaurant at Chesapeake Mills – a strong gluten free offering with lots of options.

 The Little Fryer in Southampton – for gluten free fish and chips

 Pie and Vinyl in Portsmouth – fantastic gluten free pies